akulikovsky/DRT-python-code/Readme.txt

    of 'DataWarburg()' in the file 'TPRrun.py'.

-   (b) Create a text file 'MyImpedance.dat' with the three columns separated by space(s):
+   (b) Create a text file 'MyImpedance.dat' with the three columns separated by commas:

-                frequency(Hz)   zre   zim
+                frequency(Hz),   zre,   zim

    Frequencies must be in descending order and zim must be positive.
-   Comment on the line 'omg, zre, zim = ZWarburg()' and uncomment the line 'omg, zre, zim = user_data()'.
+   Comment on the line

+   omg, zre, zim = ZWarburg()

+   by inserting the symbol '#' at the first position in the line, and uncomment the line

+   omg, zre, zim = user_data()

    Example of 'MyImpedance.dat' is supplied.

-In addition, initial values of regularization parameters lamT0 and lampg0 must be given (see the respective lines in file 'TPRrun.py').
+In addition, initial values of regularization parameters lamT0 and lampg0 must be given (see the respective lines in file 'TPRrun.py'), and the mode of DRT calculation ('real' or 'imag'), see the line

+mode = 'real'

+in file 'TPGrun.py'.
+By default, real part of impedance is used for DRT calculation (mode = 'real') .
+Specify

+mode = 'imag'

+to use the imaginary part instead.

 5. By default, SciPy least_squares constrained minimizer with 'trf' option is called.
 This minimizer uses bounds [lambda / 10, lambda * 10] for